mvolkmann/blog/src/swift.md

 Many more math functions are defined in the "Foundation" framework.
-This "provides a base layer of functionality for apps and frameworks, including data storage and persistence, text processing, date and time calculations, sorting and filtering, and networking.
+This "provides a base layer of functionality for apps and frameworks, including data storage and persistence, text processing, date and time calculations, sorting and filtering, and networking."
 Many math functions can only be used if the Foundation framework is imported.

 ```swift